 Many patients have reactions during the process, mostly mild, some severe, requiring adrenaline.
 There is a small risk of a more serious side effect of eosinophilic oesophagitis.

 Some patients do not tolerate the procedure well at all, for example those with recurrent abdominal symptoms, and their quality of life is not actually enhanced by the procedure.
-A considered decision by doctor and patient needs to be taken as to whether it is worth continuing in some cases.
+Some patients fly through with no problems!
+A considered decision by doctor and patient needs to be taken as to whether it is worth continuing in some cases-adaptability and continued discussion are crucial.

 The desensitization is real, but long-term tolerance development is still under investigation and certainly not achieved in all cases.
 The patient has to continue to consume the allergenic food on a regular basis after reaching a maintenance dose- prolonged dose omissions may lead to symptoms returning.